shinshin86/go-sfse/README.md

 # go-sfse
-SCP File Send Easy at Go
+SCP File Send Easy at Go.

+And this is created to learn Go.
+Sorry I am golang noob and code is low quality.

 **Work in progress**